tipone/seqular-android/README.md

 ## Release variants

 All downloads can be found on the [Releases](https://github.com/sk22/megalodon/releases) page.
+When downloading a pre-release, expect to see unfinished features and bugs.
+If you don’t want that, just download the [latest full release](https://github.com/sk22/megalodon/releases/latest/download/megalodon.apk).

 **`megalodon.apk`**